MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ## More about functions

-Creating new own functions or using the predefined from libraries is quite simple.
-But there are more interesting things you can do with functions.
-This is functional programming and all is about functions!
+Creating new own functions or using the predefined ones from libraries is common in most programming languages.
+However, in a pure functional language, first-class functions enable to do much more.
+Generally, we architecture the programme by *composing functions* and other "tricks".

 ### Currying

-When we talk about "currying" in Haskell it has (almost) nothing to do with dishes or spices.
-Famous mathematician and logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry) (the language is named after him) developed with others technique called currying: translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument.
-To better understand this, let's focus how we parenthesize function types:
+When we talk about "currying", in Haskell it has (almost) nothing to do with dishes or spices.
+A famous mathematician and logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry) (the language is named after him) developed with others technique called currying: *translating the evaluation of a function that takes multiple arguments (or a tuple of arguments) into evaluating a sequence of functions, each with a single argument*.
+Technically, the orginal author of this is [Moses Schönfinkel](https://en.wikipedia.org/wiki/Moses_Sch%C3%B6nfinkel), so sometimes you may even come across a very nice name ["Schönfinkelization"](http://www.natansh.in/2012/07/27/schonfinkelization/).

+Curyying can be achieved in all functional programming languages, but Haskell is special in that *all functions are curried by default*, similarly to pure lambda calculus.
+Let's se how we parenthesize function types:

 ```haskell
 myFunc1 :: a ->  b -> c
 myFunc1 :: a -> (b -> c)
 ```

-We see that `myFunc1` takes value of `a` and returns a function that takes value of `b` and result is a value of `c`.
+This means that the type annotation is right-associative.
+We can read that `myFunc1` takes value of `a` and returns a function that takes value of `b` and result is a value of `c`.
 It is possible to apply value of `a` and "store" the function `b -> c` for later application or reuse:

 ```
 Prelude> let myFunc x y z = x * y + z